 Back pain and your best options

 Are you suffering from low back pain?
 You are not alone.
-8 out of 10 people in America suffer from low back pain, so the question becomes, “what is the best course of action”?
+8 out of 10 people in America suffer from low back pain, so “Why does my back hurt” and “what is the best course of action”?

 The vertebral spine is a series of stacked joints, making diagnosing the cause of pain tricky.
 Creating an individual treatment plan becomes challenging without understanding the true nature of an individual’s pain.
 The most important part of reducing back pain is evaluating what the possible causes may be coming from and addressing those issues.
 Most back pain is mechanical or responds to specific movements and exercises to increase and decrease pain.